 During your event, encourage your attendees to fill out the participant’s evaluation survey to ensure their voices and opinions are heard, and their suggestions considered.

 Our evaluation team will work with you to design a visitor survey that meets your needs for your specific event.
 Please contact them at firstname.lastname@example.org to get started.

 After your event, please complete a host survey to let us know how we can better serve you and your International Observe the Moon Night audience in the future.

-Make sure to celebrate your contribution to this global event by downloading and completing your certificate of participation.
+Make sure to mark your official contribution to this global event by downloading and completing your certificate of participation.

-Share your photos from your event on our Flickr page.
-It’s a powerful way to see how people all over the world celebrated International Observe the Moon Night.
-Check out #observethemoon on social media and contribute your own stories.
-Follow us on Twitter and Facebook!
+The International Observe the Moon Night Flickr page is a powerful way to see how people all over the world joined in International Observe the Moon Night, and to add your own experience to the worldwide conversation.
+Check out #observethemoon on social media, contribute your own stories, and stay up to date on lunar observation content by following us on Twitter and Facebook.